Floquet analysis of a superradiant many-qutrit refrigerator: Conclusions and Outlook

+Regarding our second main result, we expect that cycle analyses of the Floquet Lindblad master equations may become a useful tool to assess useful operational modes in general, since rate equations in the Floquet basis should emerge generically.
+We also remark here that it is important to correctly account for the heat exchanges with the reservoir in such effective rate equations, as the energy differences of the system alone do not contain that information.

-Regarding collective enhancements, we find in the optimal cooling regime that for fixed temperatures there is a crossover behaviour as a function of qutrit number $N$: For small $N$, the cooling performance is collectively enhanced to a quadratic scaling, since the system can populate states with collectively-enhanced transition rates.
+For our third result, we found that -- although the scaling reduces to linear above a temperature-dependent size of the working fluid -- the overall performance of the collective device was in appropriate regimes still larger than that of independently working refrigerators.
+We found in the optimal cooling regime that for fixed temperatures there is a crossover behaviour as a function of qutrit number $N$: For small $N$, the cooling performance is collectively enhanced to a quadratic scaling, since the system can populate states with collectively-enhanced transition rates.
 As $N$ grows, the finite reservoir temperatures can no longer populate these states, and the scaling is reduced to linear.
 Consistent with this observation we find that at higher temperatures of both reservoirs, the transition from quadratic to linear scaling occurs at larger $N$.
 We expect that fine-tuned inter-qutrit interactions (analogous to Ref.~\cite{kloc2021a}) can in principle be used to maintain the quadratic scaling also for larger $N$.
 Although the Floquet treatment of interacting systems is challenging~\cite{hartmann2017a,eckardt2017a,weidinger2017a,herrmann2017a,peng2021a,rubio_abadal2020a}, the exploration of such models may yield interesting new physics~\cite{chinzei2020a}.
 Departing from the idealized assumption of collective couplings and driving, we expect a quick breakdown of the quantum enhancements, as is known for undriven systems~\cite{kolisnyk2023a}.
 In this case, the permutational symmetry is no longer preserved and we cannot restrict our considerations to the perfectly symmetric subspace.

-We also remark that our study is limited to driving frequencies that are small in comparison to the reservoir relaxation timescale.
-The study of such superfast periodic drivings~\cite{das2020a} would require to go beyond a Markovian Floquet description~\cite{hotz2021a}.
-Nevertheless, we hope that our study contributes to the development of Floquet approaches to open systems and to the understanding of collective effects in quantum heat engines.